pingcap/tidb/docs/design/2018-09-04-histograms-in-plan.md

 ##### One side outer join
 It's almost the same as inner join's behavior.
 But we need to consider two more thing:

 - The unmatched row will be filled as `NULL`.
 This should be calculated in the new histogram.
-The null count can be caculated when we estimate the matched count bucket by bucket.
+The null count can be calculated when we estimate the matched count bucket by bucket.
 - There will be one side filters of the outer table.
-If the filter is about join key and can be converted to range information, it's can be easily involved when we do the caculation bucket by bucket.
+If the filter is about join key and can be converted to range information, it's can be easily involved when we do the calculation bucket by bucket.
 Otherwise it's a little hard to deal with it.
 Don't consider this case currently.

 ##### Semi join
 It’s something similar to inner join.
 But no data expanding occurs.
 So the `total` can be adjusted easily.